 Crisp-tender cauliflower is transformed into a cozy and delicious dinner side dish in this creamy Cheesy Baked Cauliflower recipe.
 Eating your veggies has never been so indulgent!

-- Cauliflower: Take a large head of cauliflower, remove the green leaves and the root end, and break it up into florets.
+- Cauliflower: Take a large head of cauliflower and break it up into florets.

 - Butter: Cut the butter into pats.